aridjayarecipes/cutesrecipes.web.app/content/post/2376-recipe-of-award-winning-cheesy-spinach-cabbage-gnocchi-soup.md

 1. Make ready 1/2 cup cheddar cheese

 When gnocchi is baked or used in soup, store-bought gnocchi is recommended as they are denser and will keep So cheesy and so creamy.
-I&#39;ve never even bought artichokes before so was a little sceptical but WOW!!!!
-Gnocchi (plural) are crowd-pleasing Italian dumplings that are most commonly made with potatoes and flour, then boiled like pasta until they&#39;re fluffy pillows of goodness.
+I've never even bought artichokes before so was a little sceptical but WOW!!!!
+Gnocchi (plural) are crowd-pleasing Italian dumplings that are most commonly made with potatoes and flour, then boiled like pasta until they're fluffy pillows of goodness.
 A simple sauce of butter, fresh sage leaves, and Parmesan is a classic accompaniment to gnocchi.

 <!--inarticleads2-->